cohen990/EasyConfig.Net.Core/README.md

 # Things you need to know about versions

 ## V3
-Has been upgraded to support dotnet core 2.0
+Has been upgraded to dotnet core 2.0